-What if it has been more than four years?
+What if it has been more than two years?
 Even in this scenario, you should consult with a lawyer.
 An experienced Zantac lawyer will be able to confirm whether the statute of limitations for your claim has expired and determine if you have any other grounds to seek financial compensation.

 3 Steps to Take If You Have a Zantac Claim

 To pursue a Zantac claim, you will need as much documentation as possible.
 Collecting your medical records is a good place to start.
 This includes medical records related to:

 - Your Zantac prescription (if you have one); and

 - Treatment records for cancer or other medical conditions that may be related to your use of Zantac.